-M.S. in Analytics (Concentration in Big Data and Machine Learning)
+M.S. in Data Science and Analytics (Concentration in Big Data and Machine Learning)

 Data science lies at the intersection of computer science, statistical methodologies, and a wide range of application domains.
 It focuses on the generation, processing, and analyzing of vast amounts of data.
 The BDML concentration responds to the growing need for highly qualified professionals who can transform big data into practical and valuable insights.
 In general terms, data scientists create actionable and valuable insights from data.
 Easier said than done, this simple definition contrasts with the highly technical procedures required to extract meaning from big data.
 BDML students gain the technical and soft skills that industry increasingly expects from data scientists.